CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

-In any case the default MTU configuration was modified, it's possible to re-apply it using one of these commands:
+To manually define the MTU use the `net add interface` command.
 ```
 cumulus@switch:~$ net add interface swp1 mtu 9216
 ```

+To restore the MTU to the default value of 9216 use `net del interface mtu`.
 ```
 cumulus@switch:~$ net del interface swp1 mtu
 ```

 ## MLAG and VRR Configuration

-In our example topology, VMs are located on two different physical ESXi hypervisors, and share the same application.
-They are in the same IP subnet and connected to the same VMware Logical Switch aka Segment (which for us, is like VLAN on our physical switches).
-But, as they are divided by a layer 3 underaly network, we must ensure the Geneve layer 2 overaly traffic to pass over it.
+In the example topology, VMs are located on two different physical ESXi hypervisors, and share the same application.
+They are in the same IP subnet and connected to the same VMware Logical Switch or Segment (similar to a VLAN in a physical network).
+But, as they are divided by a layer 3 underlay network, we must ensure the Geneve layer 2 overaly traffic to pass over it.

-The ESXi hypervosors connected using active/active LAG to the leaf switches for redunrancy and more throughput.
+The ESXi hypervisors connected using active/active LAG to the leaf switches for redunrancy and additional throughput.
 For that, we create active/active, redundent layer 2 and layer 3 connectivity using MLAG protocol with VRR on top.
 The below Cumulus Linux switches configuration demostrates how to configure MLAG and VRR.</br>
 Make sure to set MLAG+VRR regardless the N-VDS uplink profile (active/active or active/standby), unless of course, only one ToR (leaf) or a single link is used to connect the hypervisor.

 ### MLAG General Configuration

 Cumulus Linux MLAG configuration is done by a single command.
-It automatically creates the ISL (Inter Switch Link) bond, and configure all MLAG realted configuiration (bridge, sys-mac, peer-priority, etc.)
+It automatically creates the peerlink bond, and configures all MLAG related configuration.

 {{< tabs "TABtgbID123013 ">}}
 {{< tab "leaf01 ">}}